 Throughout the development and history of the ‘Fibromyalgia’ concept there has been noted a central importance of a research paper on ‘Fibrositis’ by Smythe and Moldofsky, which was pubished in the 1977 issue of the ‘Bulletin of the Rheumatic Diseases’.
 They characterised the disease fibrositis based on two key criteria involving the existance of numerous tender points which they described as being sensitive to pressure and non-refreshing sleep.

 Fibrositis patients were characterised by the tender points and from a medical history showing the sufference of wide-spread pain for longer than 3 months alongside poor and often disturbed sleep, and early morning fatigue accompanied with stiffness in the muscles.
 Unfortunately, Smythe & Moldofsky’s research did not include a definitive method for determining the sleep disturbance, fatigue and widespread aching unlike the tender points which were clearly defined.
-Despite that though! their proposed criteria:

-From their to…
+From there to…

 1981 – The first controlled clinical study of the characteristics of Fibro were published and provided much support for symptom associations.